AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge/parallel-mode-with-bazel.md

           trunk-token: ${{ secrets.TRUNK_ORG_API_TOKEN }}
 ```

 If your Bazel setup is not in the root of your repo then you can add `bazel-workspace-path: your_workspace_path` just below the `trunk-token`.

-Commit the new workflow back to your repo. to make it active.
+Commit the new workflow back to your repository to make it active.

 Now you can [submit a new pull request and test it](../set-up-trunk-merge.md#submit-pull-requests). **Success!**